SuperNova76/TopCPToolKit/docs/settings/muons.md

 `maxDeltaZ0SinTheta`
 :   maximum Delta z0sinTheta in mm used for the trackSelection.
 The default is 0.5 mm.

+`writeTrackD0Z0`
+:   save the d0 significance and z0sinTheta variables so they can be written out.
+The default is `False`.

 `quality`
 :   the ID WP (string) to use.
 Supported ID WPs: `Tight`, `Medium`, `Loose`, `LowPt`, `HighPt`.